-The staff of Becket Day Camp is dedicated to helping each camper develop to their full potential in spirit, mind and body.
-We believe that personal respect, honor and integrity are vital to the success of the camp community.
-For such ideals to thrive in our community it is essential that each member believe in and support the mission and principles upon which the system is based and that each accepts that one's own behavior must reflect these values.
-We encourage all campers and staff to value honesty, caring, integrity, fair play, service to others, and respect for all.
+The staff at Becket Day Camp are dedicated to helping each camper develop to their full potential.
+We believe that personal respect, honor, and integrity are vital to the success of the camp community.
+For such ideals to thrive in our community, it is essential that each member believe in and support the mission and principles upon which the system is based upon.

 Please review the following code of conduct with your camper to ensure they understand what is expected of them while at camp.
-Each member of the camp community must strive to do all one can to create a respectful and safe environment for all.
 Campers are responsible for their behavior at camp and will be held accountable for the code of conduct.